nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 This is also not useful, so where did I go wrong?

 ## Troubleshooting overfitting
-The first word that came to mind is "overfitting".
-Overfitting occurs when a model is trained for too long on a dataset that is not diverse enough.
+The first word that came to mind is "overfitting". **Overfitting** occurs when a model is trained for too long on a dataset that is not diverse enough.

 The behavior of an overfit model is that it will perform well on the trainig data, but poorly on validation data.
 This would translate to also performing porly on realworld data if it is not closely similar to the training data.

-Maybe overfitting could be the case here:
+Maybe overfitting could be the case here since:
 - The kaggle dataset is small at only ~2700 images.
 - Many of them are very similar images.
 - I _did_ run for 20 epochs.
-Maybe that's enough to overfit?
+Is that enough to overfit?

-I'm not sure, but the reality is that our training data shows that the model is performing well on both training data AND validation data.
+I'm not sure, but the training data graph shows that the model is performing well on _both_ training data **and** validation data.
 Its only falling short on realworld data.

-So IMO overfitting _is not_ the likely cause of the model's woes.
+So in my assessment overfitting _is not_ the likely cause of the model's woes.
 Whats next?

 ## Troubleshooting confidence
 So if its not the training, maybe its the inference.
 During inference, the model takes some parameters as inputs.
-One of those parameters is confidence threshold ()`conf_thresh`) which it uses to determine how liberally to detect objects.
+One of those parameters is confidence threshold (`conf_thresh`) which it uses to determine how liberally to detect objects.

 **Confidence threshold** refers to the certainty the model must have that it has correctly detected an object before drawing a box around it during inference.
 The higher this value, the fewer boxes the model will draw.
 The lower the value, the more boxes it will draw.